Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Results

 Across the sample, the LF model reproduces the main features of the observed rotation curves, including the inner rising regions and, where present, the transition toward flatter outer behavior.
 The agreement is observed over a broad range of galaxy sizes and kinematic morphologies.

 When the galaxies are ordered by increasing $R_{\max}$, a systematic morphological progression becomes apparent.
-The smallest systems are dominated by a nearly linear inner rise, whereas progressively larger systems reveal increasing curvature, turnover, and extended flatter outer regions.
+Within the present sample, the smallest systems tend to be dominated by a nearly linear inner rise, whereas progressively larger systems reveal increasing curvature, turnover, and extended flatter outer regions.
 This trend suggests a systematic variation in rotation-curve morphology with increasing radial extent.